 701 LOGIC.
-The need of training in Logic, as preparatory to the study of Hermeneutics, is quite imperative; and for those who have not included this subject in their college course it is required.
+The need of training in Logic, as preparatory to the study of Hermeneutics, is quite imperative.

 Prescribed, one hour.

 711 THE PHILOSOPHY OF THEISM.
 This course offers a sufficient explanation of the universe and an adequate theory of truth and life.
 The thesis is that the Bible provides the only adequate metaphysics in respect to man in all of his relations.